 Recommended!

-Since its foundation in 2008, the Indian Premier League – or IPL – has quickly grown to become the most popular domestic 20/20 competition in the world today.
-Boasting many of the game’s mega-stars and a faster pace of play than either Test or ODI matches, the annual tournament has plenty to offer both hardcore cricket fans and keen punters.
+Since its foundation in 2008, the Indian Premier League — or IPL — has quickly grown to become the most popular domestic T20 cricket competition in the world today.
+Boasting many of the game’s megastars and a faster pace of play than either Test or ODI matches, the annual tournament has plenty to offer both hardcore cricket fans and keen punters.
+Read on to see our complete betting guide for IPL cricket.

 Each of our recommended cricket betting sites can be easily accessed by your mobile device too, either by download the free betting app or through their browser-based mobile website.